Vera; or, The Nihilists: Critical reception

 Since its original production, Vera has been very rarely revived.
 In 1987, Wilde's biographer Richard Ellmann described Vera as "a wretched play," yet noted that "it did not fall disastrously below the standard set by drama in a century when, as Stendhal said, plays could not be written."

-Scenes from the play were featured in the HBO drama, The Gilded Age.
+Scenes from the play were featured in the HBO drama, The Gilded Age, season 2, episode 3, "Head to Head".

+A full-length revival of the play (the first of its kind) was staged in London in 2025 and attracted significant critical acclaim, with the Wildean magazine calling it "almost certainly the most effective production of the play ever mounted"; the run was a sellout success.